-Having an email marketing strategy in 2021 can help you meet your business goals for the new year.
+An email marketing strategy in 2023 can help you meet your business goals for the year.
 Here are three major benefits of developing an email marketing strategy:

-Building relationships to earn loyal customers can help keep your business afloat during the pandemic.
-One way to do this is to send emails to see how your customers are doing, how you can help them or how everything went with their order.
+Building relationships to earn loyal customers can help keep your business afloat during tough economic times.
+One way to do this is to send emails to see how your customers are doing, how you can help them, or how everything went with their order.

-This email example that Stellar Villa, a wall art company, sent is an excellent example of how to build relationships with customers:
+This email from Stellar Villa, a wall art company, is an excellent example of how to build relationships with customers:

-One reason this email is effective is that it shows that the company cares enough about its customers to make sure they received their order and that they are satisfied, said Patrick Connelly, co-founder of Stellar Villa.
-Second, the email asks customers a question and prompts them to reply to the email.
+One reason this email is effective is that it shows that the company cares enough about its customers to ensure they received their order and that they’re satisfied, said Patrick Connelly, co-founder of Stellar Villa.
+Second, the email asks customers a question and prompts them to reply.

 “This starts a conversation in which you not only further engage with your customer, but you create a memorable, positive experience for them,” Connelly said.
 “Also, in the rare event there is an issue with a customer’s order, they can let you know, which will give you the opportunity to fix it right away.
 This prevents negative experiences.”